 Applications to the Italy program are only accepted by Politecnico di Torino and Politecnico di Milano from current students at these universities who meet eligibility requirements.

 UIC Engineering works with about 30 partner universities in China to enable their students to complete all or part of a degree program at UIC.
-China program participants may choose to study bioengineering, bioinformatics, chemical engineering, civil engineering, electrical and computer engineering, industrial engineering, materials engineering, or mechanical engineering.
+China program participants may choose to study biomedical engineering, bioinformatics, chemical engineering, civil engineering, electrical and computer engineering, industrial engineering, materials engineering, or mechanical engineering.
 The following formats are available:

 3+1 undergraduate exchange program: In this program, undergraduates who are currently in their third year of study at one of our partner universities can choose to spend their fourth year at UIC.
 At the end of the two-semester program, students are issued official UIC transcripts in order for them to receive a bachelor degree from their home university in China.

 3+1+1 MS degree program: Students who complete the first three years of their undergraduate education in China then spend a fourth year at UIC, after which they receive a bachelor’s degree from their home university in China.
 Then they can complete the requirements for a master of science degree in the fifth year, earning an MS from UIC at the end of that year.

 4+1.5 MS degree program: Participants in this program complete their four-year undergraduate education at one of our partner universities in China and then earn a master of science degree from UIC in three semesters on campus here in Chicago.